 The answer is the same for both: organic matter.

 Compost is what I’m generally referring to.
 Amend soil with 6 inches of good compost.
 Work it right into the top of clay soil and it will improve infiltration and will probably improve the amount of air and water available to your plants.

 (I should mention that no amount of organic matter, rototilling and aeration will fix a serious drainage issue such as flooding.
 That needs to be addressed by installing drainage, or even better, work with nature and put in a pond.)

 Back to compost.
 Improving sandy soil with 6 inches of good compost will drastically improve the water-holding capacity of the soil.

 Since we’ve been learning about how to improve clay soil and improving sandy soil and specifically about water moves through the soil, I’d like to mention a couple of other important organic gardening implications of what we’ve learned about amending soil.

 The soil on top has to be very saturated before the water will drain through.
 This is not necessarily a bad thing with the right plants, but it is important to know how this works.

-The other main implication is with regards to organic matter.
+The other main implication is with regard to organic matter.
 If you amend soil by turning in (burying) coarse organic matter such as leaves or straw and they end up buried in a layer, or if you drop 6 inches of soil on top of a big layer of coarse material such as sticks or straw, you could be creating a coarse layer underneath a fine layer.

 This is the same situation where that soil will get very wet before water will drain out.
 If straw is incorporated very well, this will not occur, but if it is just turned under, it will.